alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/tidb-ci.md

 See [scripts/README.md](./scripts/README.md) for more details on the summary scripts.

 > **Note:** TiDB results will show some failures due to compatibility differences with MySQL.
-See Section 8 for comparison and [tidb-analysis.md](./tidb-analysis.md) for detailed failure investigation.
+See Section 8 for comparison and [findings.md](./findings.md) for detailed failure analysis.

 ## 8. Compare with MySQL (Optional)